snonux/gemtexter/README.md

 Have also a look at the generated `atom.xml` files.
 They make sense (at least) for Gemtext and HTML.

 Now it is up to you to setup a Gemini server for the Gemtext, a Webserver for the HTML and/or a GitHub page for the Markdowns.

-# TODO

-These are things I want to do with this project in near future:

-* Custom alt.buetow.org domain for GitHub page.
-* Write a blog post about buetow.org.sh script
-* Document how to add a blog post.
-* Once blog post published request buetow.org.sh to be added to the Awesome Gemini list.